Fire Island National Seashore | FIRE ISLAND LIGHTHOUSE VISITOR CENTER

-Fire Island Lighthouse Visitor Center (former Lightkeeper’s House)
+Fire Island Lighthouse Keeper's Quarters now serves as the Visitor Center

-Fire Island Lighthouse Visitor Center (former Lightkeeper’s House)
+Fire Island Lighthouse Keeper’s Quarters now serves as the Visitor Center

 Fire Island Lighthouse Unit Home Page